 <classes> <class name=".*" /> </classes>

-Note: If you’re going to run all the classes by using a test suite and you have used the above technique, then you will get a TestNG Exception because it will search for a class with class name .*.
+Note: If you run all the classes using a test suite and have used the above technique, you will get a TestNG Exception because it will search for a class with the class name .*.
 So, in that case, you can use the package tag to run all the classes of a specific package.

-Similarly, if you will create a testng.xml file for the sub-package, then it will add only the subpackage classes and will ignore the main package classes.
+Similarly, creating a testng.xml file for the sub-package will add only the subpackage classes and ignore the main package classes.

 - By Selecting The Project

-- By including all package using the <packages> and <package> tag.
+- Include all packages using the <packages> and <package> tags.

 By Selecting The Project

-For all classes of main package and subpackage, right-click on the project name and generate the testng.xml file.
+For all main package and subpackage classes, right-click on the project name and generate the testng.xml file.

 By Manually Including Packages